mrubash1/deep-photo-styletransfer/README.md

 ## Using jupyter
 When in the docker container
 ```
-./run_jupyter
+./run_jupyter --port=8888 --no-browser &
 ```
-On your local computer, navigate to localhost:8000 in your web browser.
+On your local computer, navigate to the ip address with token that is returned when you ran the above command. (i.e. localhost:8000....)

 If you are using google cloud, here is a command to port forward from your gcloud instance to local:
 ```